 Chris Bell is our respectable social media face who remembers his hand-coded HTML roots.
-Follow him for all the latest news, because it probably won't matter by the time I add it here.
+If Twitter is working this week then follow him for all the latest news, because it probably won't matter by the time I add it here.
 You can also join the Facebook Event Page (thanks Jason.)

 Mr Biffo and Sanja are the authority on Digitiser Live and our sort-of hosts, so we defer to their judgement in all matters overlapping our event.
 Ask them first if your question straddles both camps.

 Mr. T does not endorse our bin modifications.

 Email: comments at arbitraryfiles.com